liamscarratt-cloud/liamscarratt.github.io/_pages/about.md

 Teaching & Tutoring
 ------
 At UNSW College I focus on making abstract concepts accessible and building student confidence.
 I am committed to evidence-based, student-centred practice, an approach that directly informs my current education research.
-Beyond my institutional role, **I also offer private tutoring in HSC and IB Chemistry** with a focus on building scientific reasoning and research skills in preparation for attending university; [click here](https://liamscarratt-cloud.github.io/teaching/#private-tutoring) for more details, or enquire directly at via [email](mailto:liamscarratt@gmail.com).
+Beyond my institutional role, **I also offer private tutoring in HSC and IB Chemistry, and Science Extension** with a focus on building scientific reasoning and research skills in preparation for attending university; [click here](https://liamscarratt-cloud.github.io/teaching/#private-tutoring) for more details, or enquire directly at via [email](mailto:liamscarratt@gmail.com).

 Creative Practice and Community
 ------